EFWA 2026 PROJECT DESIGNERS

 Leah designs and makes her unique organic pieces, in her completely off grid home/studio in the middle of the rainforest, promoting 100% the value of home cottage industries of Australia.

 Having showcased on national and international runways, such as Eco Fashion Week Australia ( EFWA) since 2018 and RIFTS (Regional Indigenous Fashion Textile Showcase), Leah has been recognized by Oxford Fashion Studio, UK as one of Australia’s leading fashion designers, having showcased at London Fashion Week September SS22.
+She has showcased International Sustainable Fashion Festival in WA during 2024 , organized by EFWA and participated Exhibition and Runway shows titled 'Closet of the Anthropocene' in Florance 2025.

 Samantha Faye is a Calgary-based sustainable fashion designer with a background in Costume Cutting and Design from Olds College: The Fashion Institute.
 Her work blends artistry, purpose, and environmental awareness, inspired by the connection between designers and traditional textile artisans whose craft keeps culture alive and sustains communities.